microsoft/hands-on-lab-github-copilot/docs/workshop.md

 In this example, you provide a few examples to Copilot to learn the pattern and generate better code based on those examples.
 Here's another example.
-In a new java file, paste this code:
+In a new Java file, called `Calculator.java` paste this code:

 ```java
 public class Calculator {